swsrmes/shopware-docker-wiki/Command-List.md

 * `swdc apply`                     Applies a database fixture
 * `swdc build`                     Reinstalls the database
+  * `--without-demo-data`          As optional parameter to start without demo-data
+  * `--without-config-patch`       As optional parameter to specify not patching the config with error-handling
+  * `--mysql-host`                 As optional parameter to specify mysql-host
 * `swdc config`                    Applies fixture to the config.php
 * `swdc download-testimages`       Download and extract shopware testimages
 * `swdc hooks`                     Fixes the hooks for git